 Healthy eating doesn’t have to be a struggle.
-Yasai Itame is Japan’s favorite vegetable stir-fry recipe, and you can make it with your choice of veggies in less than 30 minutes.
+Yasai Itame is Japan’s favorite vegetable stir-fry recipe.

-It’s easy to throw together all the leftover veggies you have, drizzle them in the sauce, add in some protein if you like, and then you have a flavorful dish you can serve hot.
+Just use leftover veggies you have, drizzle them in sauce, add in some protein if you like, and you have a flavorful dish you can serve hot.

 In this post we'll cover: